zenodeapp/genesis-ethermint/README.md

    **[quick-node-setup.sh](scripts/quick-node-setup.sh)** is made for those who prefer and are used to manually configuring their setup.
 This is a slim-sized script, **does not make any backups (!)** and contains only the necessary commands for starting a full node sync.
 Suggested is to treat the script as a guide rather than one you run without careful consideration _(though, this can be done)_.

-  A one-liner to initialize a node and generate a key _(optional)_ with this script would be:
+  A one-liner to initialize a node and generate a key with this script would be:
   ```
   sh scripts/quick-node-setup.sh your_moniker_name your_key_alias
   ```